APSCUF President: Slippery Rock University union members warned to strike

 The strike will end when negotiators reach a contract, APSCUF reported.
 The faculty contract expired June 30, 2015, and negotiations have been ongoing since late 2014.

-The Fairness Center filed an unfair labor practice charge last year on behalf of a Slippery Rock University professor alleging that every year since 1997, APSCUF has overcharged membership dues, and then it holds a “Dues Rebate Campaign” known as “March Madness,” asking members to donate their “overpaid” dues to the union’s political action committee.
+The Fairness Center, a nonprofit public interest law firm offering free legal services to those hurt by public employee union leaders, filed an unfair labor practice charge last year on behalf of a Slippery Rock University professor alleging that every year since 1997, APSCUF has overcharged membership dues, and then it holds a “Dues Rebate Campaign” known as “March Madness,” asking members to donate their “overpaid” dues to the union’s political action committee.
 The union keeps members’ money for general use if they don’t respond.

 According to the Fairness Center, the collection of union dues nets up to $130,000 annually, which includes up to $66,000 in 2014 for APSCUF’s political action committee.
 This allows the union, which represents faculty in Pa.
 State System of Higher Education, to help elect the very officials with whom they are now negotiating.